-For a flavorful new way to prepare salmon, try this science-inspired technique from chef Nathan Myrvold's "Modernist Cuisine."
+For a flavorful new way to prepare salmon, try this science-inspired technique of vacuum-sealing food in a bag, then cooking it in a water bath, from chef Nathan Myrvold's "Modernist Cuisine."

 Fill a large bowl with 4 1/2 cups water.
 Add salt and sugar; stir to dissolve.
 Submerge salmon in brine mixture and transfer to refrigerator for 5 hours.

 Drain salmon.
 Fill a large saucepan with 115-degree water.
 Place each salmon fillet in a resealable plastic bag along with 2 tablespoons oil.
 Seal each bag, squeezing out as much air as possible.

 Place filled bags in the 115-degree water and cook until salmon's internal temperature reaches 113 degrees, about 24 minutes, taking care that the water retains its temperature.
 Remove fillets from bags and transfer to a plate.

 Melt butter in a nonstick skillet over medium-low heat.
 Season fillets with salt and pepper.
 Cook fillets, turning once, about 30 seconds per side.
 Serve immediately.